 We strive to apply continuous quality improvement processes in each of the homes.
 We achieve this by working together to align our efforts to ensure we are caring for our residents consistently across our homes.

-Region of Peel Long Term Care divisional priorities
+Peel Region Long Term Care divisional priorities

 We use a variety of information to guide our understanding of the areas in the home that require improvement.